 Prevention begins at home with a good oral hygiene routine of brushing and flossing.
 It continues throughout the day with a nutritious diet that is low in sugar.
 The cycle is completed with your regular visits to our office for cleanings, exams, and x-rays.
 Dental care is a team effort, which results in healthy, beautiful teeth.

 Daily brushing is one of the most important things you can do for your teeth.
 Ideally, you should thoroughly brush your teeth after each meal and snack.
 Using a soft bristled brush and toothpaste, carefully clean each side of the tooth using circular motions.
 You should be able to remove all of the food particles from your teeth without brushing too vigorously.
 Brushing your teeth too hard or with a tough-bristled toothbrush can irritate and even damage your gums.

 Children in particular should use fluoride toothpaste.
-This will protect your child’s teeth receive adequate protection.
+This will protect your child’s teeth.
 You should avoid brushing your teeth after eating highly acidic foods.
 The acid in certain foods and beverages can soften the enamel of your teeth.
 If you are worried about the acid of your food damaging your teeth, rinse your mouth with water after eating acidic foods or drinking beverages like lemonade or wine.
 Then, in fifteen minutes, you can brush your teeth without damaging the enamel.

 Although we encourage you to brush your teeth after each meal, we understand that sometimes this is not possible.
 If you are away from home and do not have a toothbrush on hand, a simple rinse with water can remove some of the larger food particles from your teeth.
 Rinsing your teeth is not as effective as brushing, of course, but it can help prevent cavities by removing particles that would otherwise cling to your teeth all day.